row-chat/prisma-browser-adapters/packages/prisma-sqlite-wasm-adapter/README.md

 export const prisma = new PrismaClient({ adapter });
 ```

-`await prisma.employee.findMany()` now runs entirely in the browser.

-A `SharedWorker` is used so that every browser tab on the same origin sees the same database — they all attach to the single OPFS connection living in the shared worker.
+`await prisma.employee.findMany()` now runs entirely in the browser, with every tab on the origin sharing the database through the SharedWorker.

 ## Options